Updated: Nov 11, 2022

 The Parties' Relationship

 An aspect is how the worker and the company perceive their relationship.
-Written contracts detailing the partnership are taken into account, but they aren't always definitive.
-Other facts, such as whether the company offers insurance or the relationship's longevity, may be considered.
+Written contracts detailing the partnership are considered but aren't always definitive.
+Other facts may be considered, such as whether the company offers insurance or the relationship's longevity.